Autonomous aircraft: Future military potential

 In the military sector, American Predators and Reapers are made for counterterrorism operations and in war zones in which the enemy lacks sufficient firepower to shoot them down.
 They are not designed to withstand antiaircraft defenses or air-to-air combat.
 In September 2013, the chief of the US Air Combat Command stated that current UAVs were "useless in a contested environment" unless crewed aircraft were there to protect them.
 A 2012 Congressional Research Service (CRS) report speculated that in the future, UAVs may be able to perform tasks beyond intelligence, surveillance, reconnaissance and strikes; the CRS report listed air-to-air combat ("a more difficult future task") as possible future undertakings.
 The Department of Defense's Unmanned Systems Integrated Roadmap FY2013-2038 foresees a more important place for UAVs in combat.
 Issues include extended capabilities, human-UAV interaction, managing increased information flux, increased autonomy and developing UAV-specific munitions.
 DARPA's project of systems of systems, or General Atomics work may augur future warfare scenarios, the latter disclosing Avenger swarms equipped with High Energy Liquid Laser Area Defense System (HELLADS).

+At the ILA Berlin Air Show 2026, Airbus and Boeing, each unveiled an autonomous aircraft.

+Martin Karkour, Chief Revenue Officer at Quantum Systems spoke on the uncrewed 'U145', introduced by Airbus Helicopters, stating:

+"This cooperation demonstrates how Europe's defense industry can combine complementary strengths to address emerging operational challenges.
+Together, Airbus and Quantum Systems are advancing the integration of crewed and uncrewed capabilities to build a more resilient and effective defense ecosystem.
+As a deep-tech prime for the unmanned era, our ambition is to support armed forces in gaining a decisive technological advantage against increasingly sophisticated airborne threats.
+Current developments show that aerial systems need answers to drone threats."

+A variant of their MQ-28 Ghost Bat drone was introduced by Boeing, the MQ-28 Global Program Director, Glen Ferguson noting:

+"(...) additional capacity gives operators freedom to balance payload and endurance to configure for the mission at hand, whether that means carrying extra fuel for longer-range operations, increasing weapons carriage, or any combination of both.”